Marxist–Leninist Party of Germany

 The Marxist–Leninist Party of Germany (Marxistisch–Leninistische Partei Deutschlands, MLPD) is a communist political party in Germany.
 It was founded in 1982 by members of the Communist Workers Union of Germany (Kommunistischer Arbeiterbund Deutschlands; KABD) and is one of the minor parties in Germany.

 The MLPD advocates for the establishment of a seizure of power through the proletariat, overthrowing current capitalist relations of production and replacing them with a new social order of socialist orientation.
 It sees this as a transitional stage to the creation of a classless, communist society.
-In doing so, it refers to the theory and practice of Karl Marx, Friedrich Engels, Vladimir Lenin.
+In doing so, it refers to the theory and practice of Karl Marx, Friedrich Engels and Vladimir Lenin.
 It rejects the terms "Stalinism" and "Maoism" as anti-communist fighting terms that divide the Marxist–Leninist movement.
 Whilst criticizing particular aspects of the political works of Stalin and Mao, MLPD openly defends those works, standing in contrast to most left-wing groups in Germany.